A Discussion on Management

 Strategic Management Process

 The seven tools usually used for SWOT are the following items.
-The first tool is the supply chain management - value added - lean management commonly used for ideation and development of products.
-The second tool is Porter’s Generic Strategies utilized in coming up with solutions on problem areas of the business.
-The third tool is Porter’s Five Forces which is effective in assessing the external factors.
-The fourth tool is Product Life Cycle (PLC) and Diffusion of Innovation Curves which once again is targeting the internal factors specifically the products.
-The fifth tool is Product/Market (P/M) Expansion Grid or Ansoff Grid which tackles the performance of the products in one’s market, more usually effective in assessing if there is a need to expand into newer market areas.
+The first tool is the supply chain management - value-added - lean management commonly used for the ideation and development of products.
+The second tool is Porter’s Generic Strategies utilized in coming up with solutions to problem areas of the business.
+The third tool is Porter’s Five Forces which is effective in assessing external factors.
+The fourth tool is the Product Life Cycle (PLC) and Diffusion of Innovation Curves which once again is targeting the internal factors specifically the products.
+The fifth tool is the Product/Market (P/M) Expansion Grid or Ansoff Grid which tackles the performance of the products in one’s market, more usually effective in assessing if there is a need to expand into newer market areas.
 The sixth tool is the Balanced Score Card used by the Board of Directors and Top Management in formulating their strategic action plans.
 The seventh tool is the GE and BCG Matrices commonly used for portfolio analysis.

 Seven Tools and SWOT

 Supply Chain Management is the path deemed most efficient for products to reach the intended user with value-added thinking reiterating that with each step in the distribution, there should be an added value for the user.
 Whilst, lean management is the process wherein the company checks the inefficiencies that may happen in the production up to the distribution process, making the workforce more productive in their activities, eliminating delays, time constraints, and errors leading to rework.